Essential tips for improving Arabic fluency

 • You always ask yourself: Is there a better way to express things you already know?

-How to become “really” fluent in Arabic by using certain dictionaries
+Dictionaries to become truly fluent in Arabic

 If you read a text in Arabic, using certain dictionaries can improve your understanding of Arabic dramatically.

-An Arabic-Arabic dictionary that kids use in Arab schools
+Arabic-Arabic dictionary that kids use in Arab schools

 al-Majani al-Madrassi – المجاني المدرسي – قاموس أبجدي مبسط

-In this dictionary you find 11,000 words explained in a simple language.
+In this dictionary, you find 11,000 words explained in a simple language.
 You will start to learn how to describe and explain words and concepts and things in Arabic.

 The dictionary follows the alphabetical order and not the root – which saves time if you look up words